jonas-fullstack-dev/devops-starter-project/README.md

 # devops-starter-project
-Starter project to learn basics of DevOps and CI/CD pipelines
+Starter project to learn basics of DevOps and CI/CD pipelines.